"Infinite boundary conditions for response functions and limit cycles in iDMRG, demonstrated for bilinear-biquadratic spin-1 chains"

-"One-dimensional quantum systems at finite temperatures can be simulated efficiently on classical computers"
+"Typical one-dimensional quantum systems at finite temperatures can be simulated efficiently on classical computers"

 T. Barthel arXiv:1708.09349,